- Oops!Something went wrong.Please try again later.

 We would never suggest that investors should base their decisions solely on what the directors of a company have been doing.
 But equally, we would consider it foolish to ignore insider transactions altogether.
 For example, a Columbia University study found that 'insiders are more likely to engage in open market purchases of their own company’s stock when the firm is about to reveal new agreements with customers and suppliers'.

 The Last 12 Months Of Insider Transactions At First Capital

 Over the last year, we can see that the biggest insider sale was by the Independent Director, Samuel Uhl, for US$295k worth of shares, at about US$51.17 per share.
-So it's clear an insider wanted to take some cash off the table, even slightly below the current price of US$51.29.
-When an insider sells below the current price, it suggests that they considered that lower price to be fair.
-That makes us wonder what they think of the (higher) recent valuation.
+That means that an insider was selling shares at slightly below the current price (US$61.04).
+As a general rule we consider it to be discouraging when insiders are selling below the current price, because it suggests they were happy with a lower valuation.
 Please do note, however, that sellers may have a variety of reasons for selling, so we don't know for sure what they think of the stock price.
-We note that the biggest single sale was only 21.8% of Samuel Uhl's holding.
+We note that the biggest single sale was only 22% of Samuel Uhl's holding.